Joy-less/Embers/Source/Embers/Documentation.md

 	Returns a shallow copy of the object.

 instance.attr_reader(instance_variable_name)
-	Creates an instance method called "{the given name}" which returns the given instance variable.
+	Creates an instance method called {the given name} which returns the given instance variable.

 instance.attr_writer(instance_variable_name)
-	Creates an instance method called "{the given name}=" which sets the instance variable to the given value.
+	Creates an instance method called {the given name}= which sets the instance variable to the given value.

 instance.attr_accessor(instance_variable_name)
 	Calls attr_writer and attr_reader.